-Counseling and Wellness Center

-http://www.counseling.ufl.edu/cwc or 352-392-1575; or contact the University Police Department: 352-392-1111 or 9-1-1 for emergencies.
+Counseling and Wellness Center: https://counseling.ufl.edu or 392-1575.
+You can also call the University Police Department at 392-1111 or dial 9-1-1 for emergencies.

-Sexual Discrimination, Harassment, Assault, or Violence

-If you or a friend has been subjected to sexual discrimination, sexual harassment, sexual assault, or violence contact the Office of Title IX Compliance, located at Yon Hall Room 427, 1908 Stadium Road, 352-273-1094, title-ix@ufl.edu.
+Sexual Discrimination, Harassment, Assault, or Violence: If you or a friend has been subjected to sexual discrimination, sexual harassment, sexual assault, or violence contact the Office of Title IX Compliance, located at Yon Hall, Room 427, 1908 Stadium Road, 352-273-1094, title-ix@ufl.edu.

-Sexual Assault Recovery Services (SARS)

-Contact the Student Health Care Center at 352-392-1161.
+Sexual Assault Recovery Services (SARS): Contact the Student Health Care Center at 392-1161.